 DUKE lichen herbarium uses barcode as a unique identifier.
 Barcode refers to the barcode attached to the specimen.

+Cannot find your taxon in the catalog?
 Try other nomenclatural combinations of the taxon name.
 We welcome your feedback on errors in our data related to taxonomic and nomenclatural synonyms!

-We are currently in process of removing accents from our data.
+Using non-english alphabet?
 Please try searching persons and localities both with and without accents in the names.
 Send us your feedback.

+Am I searching your database directly?
 The web search is querying a web cache; you are not searching the catalog directly.
-The web cache is being updated weekly.
+The web cache is being updated biweekly.

 Can I search on the original determination of a specimen?
 Only current name is provided on the lichen portal for each specimen.
 However, our catalog does contain previous identifications.
 Email us your query, we'll email you the data.

 Databasing lichen records in DUKE was supported by NSF grant award no. 1115001 to F. Lutzoni & A.J.
 Shaw, and by the Duke University.
 This project would not have been successful without generous IT support of Susan Gerbeth Jones, Blaine Ott, and Specify software team.
 The Duke Library Digital Production Center imaged some of the lichen specimen labels, and we're grateful for much help to Alex Marsh, Mike Adamo, and many work-study students.